Mirth to all Dwellers of Creation, the Milky Way Galaxy, Our Sun & Planet Earth!

 August 2016:

-I've always been camera-shy, and still is, despite the many sports photos I smiled for in the past.
+I've always shied away from cameras, and still do, despite the many sports photos I smiled for in the past.
 It was hard for me to write a little of my own story and put all these photos up, but I developed the need to, with having a website.